-While I highly recommend one of the Limmat River cruises if you’re in town for more than a couple days, walking the length of this river and along Lake Zurich—which feeds the Limmat—can make for a rich experience and a perfect taste of this city’s wonders.
+I highly recommend one of the Limmat River cruises if you’re in town for more than a couple days.
+But, walking the length of this river and along Lake Zurich—which feeds the Limmat—can make for a rich experience and a perfect taste of this city’s wonders.

 Build an Unbreakable Love at the Muhlesteg Bridge

-Bring a padlock with you to act as a symbol of your love.
+Bring a padlock with you to act as a symbol of your love while spending 48 hours in Zurich.
 Together, walk this bridge before offering a sweet kiss to one another and the lock before affixing it to the railing.
 Then toss away the key (in a waste bin please!) to symbolize your love’s eternal nature.

 There’s nothing like a little shopping to bring a smile to my face—especially when traveling!
 I love opening my suitcase after a trip abroad to discover the lovely pieces that I brought home with me.
 Each item carries with it the memories of the location I visited!

-Bahnhofstrasse, the Swiss German word for “station street,” provides the ultimate shopping experience in Zurich with everything from well-known luxury brands to chic local boutiques.
+Bahnhofstrasse, the Swiss German word for “station street,” provides the ultimate shopping experience in Zurich.
+It offers everything from well-known luxury brands to chic local boutiques.

 Plus, did I mention that Bahnhofstrasse is both gorgeous and pedestrian friendly?
 With numerous benches and parks, the promenade provides a welcoming and awe-inspiring outdoor environment.
-I recommend starting at the Laderach Chocolatiers on Banhofplatz and following the promenade all the way to Tiffany and Co. on Borsenstrasse—a mere 1 kilometer stroll with a well-deserved lunch detour in Altstadt (Old Town).
+I recommend starting at the Laderach Chocolatiers on Banhofplatz and following the promenade all the way to Tiffany and Co. on Borsenstrasse.
+It is a mere 1 kilometer stroll with a well-deserved lunch detour in Altstadt (Old Town).

 Rejuvenate in Altstadt

-German for “old town,” Altstadt and its architecture date back to before the middle ages—this small area encompassed the entire city up until the late 1800s.
-With winding streets, local shops, and street side cafés filled with international delights and local delicacies alike, Altstadt offers a Swiss heritage site replete with national and global significance.
+German for “old town,” Altstadt and its architecture date back to before the middle ages.
+This small area encompassed the entire city up until the late 1800s.
+Winding streets, local shops, and street side cafés are filled with international delights and local delicacies alike.
+Altstadt offers a Swiss heritage site replete with national and global significance.

 Enjoy classic Swiss cuisine at one of the area’s many restaurants before taking in the historic buildings, graveyards, hills, and fountains.
-Visit St. Peter’s Church to see the largest clock face in the whole of Europe—installed in 1366—before returning to Bahnhofstrasse to continue your fabulous shopping spree.
+Visit St. Peter’s Church to see the largest clock face in the whole of Europe installed in 1366.
+Shortly after, return to Bahnhofstrasse to continue your fabulous shopping spree.

 Local legend says that the breathtakingly beautiful Grossmunster Church was founded when Charlemagne came upon the graves of Saints Felix and Regula.
 This Romanesque architectural marvel, erected in 1100 AD, is just a short walk across Munsterbrock Bridge from Bahnhofstrasse.

-With astounding twin towers, Grossmunster may be the most recognizable feature in all of Zurich—its ancient peaks tower above the skyline, embodying the timeless grandeur of this historic city.
+With astounding twin towers, Grossmunster may be the most recognizable feature in all of Zurich.
+Its ancient peaks tower above the skyline embody the timeless grandeur of this historic city.
 Wander the church grounds to find architectural delights in every nook and cranny before stopping in at one of the local eateries, popular among University of Zurich students, for a quick bite.